Queen Vishpala (c. 7000 BCE)

 The famously beautiful samurai warrior Tomoe fought in Japan's Genpei War (1180-1185 CE).
 She was known throughout Japan for her skills with the sword and the bow.
 Her wild horse-breaking skills were also legendary.

-The lady samurai fought for Yoshinaka in the Genpei War, playing a pivotal role in the capture of Kyoto city.
+The lady samurai fought alongside her husband Yoshinaka in the Genpei War, playing a pivotal role in the capture of Kyoto city.
 However, Yoshinaka's force soon fell to that of his cousin and rival, Yoshimori.
 It's unknown what happened to Tomoe after Yoshimori took Kyoto.

 One story has it that she was captured, and ended up marrying Yoshimori.
 According to this version, after the war-lord's death many years later, Tomoe became a nun.